-2) Why would a transferor want to avoid the nonrecognition of gain under Sec.
+- 120) Why would a transferor want to avoid the nonrecognition of gain under Sec.
 351?
 How can the nonrecognition provision of Sec.
-351 be avoided?

-Answer: A transferor may want the corporation to have a higher basis in the property transferred.
+351 be avoided? - Answer: A transferor may want the corporation to have a higher basis in the property transferred.
 A higher basis would allow greater depreciation deductions and reduce the gain recognized if the corporation sells the property.
 The increased depreciation and/or reduced gain may be an advantage because the corporation may be in a higher tax bracket than the transferor.
 A transferor's gain also may be a capital gain that is reduced by a capital loss so as to be tax-free.

 Nonrecognition can be avoided by selling the property to the corporation for cash or cash and debt.
-The 80% control test may be intentionally avoided by issuing property for services.
-Also, by using debt in an amount that exceeds the transferor's basis or by having debt assumed or acquired without a business purpose, the transferor can be required to recognize gain.
-Page Ref.: C:2-35
+The 8(control test may be intentionally avoided by issuing property for services.
+Also, by using debt in an amout exceeds the transferor's basis or by having debt assumed or acquired without a business purpose, the trans can be required to recognize gain.

-3) Discuss the tax planning opportunities that are available in forming a corporation when one of the parties owns property that has a high basis and a low FMV.

-Answer: The plan should be formulated to allow the contributor to avoid Sec.
+- 121) Discuss the tax planning opportunities that are available in forming a corporation when one of the parties owns property that has a high basis and a low FMV. - Answer: The plan should be formulated to allow the contributor to avoid Sec.
 351 and be able to recognize the loss.
 This can be done by having the transferor sell the property to an unrelated party and then have the transferor contribute cash.
 The transferor must be careful to avoid the related party rules of Sec.
 267, which could prevent the loss from being recognized if the property is sold directly to the corporation.
-Several other suggestions are explored on pages C:2-34 and C:2-35.

-Page Ref.: C:2-33 and C:2-34; Example C:2-48 Objective: 7 4) Several years ago, John acquired 200 shares of Jersey Corporation stock directly from the corporation for \$150,000 in cash.
+Several other suggestions are explored on pages C:2-34 and C:2-35. - 122) Several years ago, John acquired 200 shares of Jersey Corporation stock directly from the corporation for \$150,000 in cash.
 This year, he sold the stock to Bill for \$85,000.
-What tax issues should John consider with respect to the stock sale?
-Answer:

-Was the stock sold to a related party (Bill) as defined by Sec.
+What tax issues should John consider with respect to the stock sale? - Answer: Was the stock sold to a related party (Bill) as defined by Sec.
 267(b)?
-If so, John cannot ٠ recognize the loss, and the remaining issues do not have to be examined.

-- Is the stock a capital asset? - Is Jersey Corporation a qualifying small business corporation? ٠

-If a qualifying small business corporation, does the stock qualify for Sec.
-1244 stock ٠ treatment?

-- If Sec.
-1244 stock, what is John's marital and filing status? - Has John's basis for the stock changed from its initial acquisition cost? • - What is the amount and character of John's recognized loss? ٠
+If so, John cannot recognize the lo the remaining issues do not have to be examined. - Is the stock a capital asset? - Is Jersey Corporation a qualifying small business corporation? - If a qualifying small business corporation, does the stock qualify for Sec.
+1244 stock treatment? - If Sec.
+1244 stock, what is John's marital and filing status? - Has John's basis for the stock changed from its initial acquisition cost? - What is the amount and character of John's recognized loss?

-John's stock sale results in a \$65,000 (\$150,000 - \$85,000) long-term capital loss, provided the purchaser was not a related party.
+John's stock sale results in a \$65,000 (\$150,000 - \$85,000) long-term capital loss, provided the purchaser w not a related party.
 If the purchaser is a related party, Sec.
 267(a) prevents John from recognizing any loss.
 Since John is the original holder of the stock, the loss may be characterized as ordinary under Sec.
 1244 if the various requirements of Sec.
 1244 are satisfied.
-Page Ref.: C:2-34 and C:2-35